linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 10.06.2024 (announcement Web4)
+- 🔧🌐 We're busy crafting the future with our Web4 product, Web4 Explore!
+Dive into the cutting-edge of innovation and connectivity.
+What features would you love to see?
+Join the conversation and help us shape what's next! #Web4 #Innovation #Linkspreed 🚀💬

+### 10.06.2024 (announcement Web4)
+- 🚀🌐 Discover the future of Web4 with us at Web4.one!
+Dive into the next-gen tech hub powered by Linkspreed.
+Your central gateway to innovation and connectivity.
+Let's shape the future together!
+Share your thoughts and ideas with us! #Web4 #TechInnovation #Linkspreed 🌍🔗

 ### 09.06.2024 (announcement Web4)
 - 🌐 Imagine Web4 in everyone's hands! 🤝 At Linkspreed, we’re planning new partnerships to make this a reality.
 Who should we team up with next?
 Share your thoughts below! ⬇️💬 #Linkspreed #Web4 #Partnerships #FutureInternet